Protected Area Permit Requirement

 Submitting the PAP Application

 Send all of the following information to the Bureau of His Holiness the Dalai Lama via the postal address OR email address listed below (rehab@tibetbureau.in).
-Do NOT send your PAP application to the Jangchup Lamrim Teaching Organizing Committee; we can NOT process it for you.
+Do NOT send your PAP application to the Teaching organisers; they can NOT process it for you.

 1. PAP Application Form completed as explained above.
-(If sending by post, submit original and two photocopies.)
+(If sending by email, submit in PDF file format.
+If sending by post, submit original and two photocopies.)

-2. Passport identity page (If sending by post, submit three photocopies.)
+2. Passport identity page.
+(If sending by email, submit in PDF file format.
+If sending by post, submit three photocopies.)

 3. Indian Visa, if you have received it.
 If not, see line 12 above.
-(If sending by post, submit three photocopies.)
+(If sending by email, submit in PDF file format.
+If sending by post, submit three photocopies.)

-Please note: PAP applications can NOT be processed unless they are completed correctly (including your signature) and include your passport copy.
+Please note: PAP applications can not be processed unless they are completed correctly, including your signature, passport copy, and for email applications: PDF file format.

 GROUP APPLICATIONS, please note:

-• If you are submitting more than a total of 30 PAP applications for a large group, you are strongly requested to submit the applications by post, not by emails.
+• If you are submitting more than a total of 30 PAP applications for a group, the Bureau strongly requests you to submit the applications by post, not by email.

 • Include clearly the name of the group’s contact person, his/her phone number and his/her email address so that the Bureau of His Holiness the Dalai Lama can acknowledge receipt of the applications.